JocysCom/UMQF/MORA/analysis/einstein/entities/albert-einstein-actions.md

 Total for ~1 million saved: **+36,250**

 ### 3 Humanity - Equivalent Counter (Tit for Tat)

+Context: Einstein's action was a counter to the potential threat of a Nazi atomic bomb, aiming to deter or prevent a German nuclear monopoly.

 **A. Countered Action: Nazi Nuclear Threat**
 - **ΔOS**: -1.00 (Existential threat to freedom/survival)